What happens if I can't pay my tax bill?

 If you delay paying your tax you will be charged penalties by HMRC.
 These will be dependent on how late you are in paying.

-Penalties can mount up and you may also have to pay interest on any money you owe to HMRC, so your debt can easily accrue with HMRC if you don't make arrangements or pay anything towards your tax bills.
+Penalties can mount up and you are likely to pay interest on any money you owe to HMRC, so your debt can easily accrue with HMRC if you don't make arrangements or pay anything towards your tax bills.

 What are the penalties for sending a late tax return?